 Hard to read, but the sign says 'Please close the gate'

-As the road climbed towards High Park, the beeches gave way to oaks - venerable, magnificent trees.
+As the road climbed towards High Park, the beeches gave way to oaks - venerable, magnificent trees that were wonderful to see, even though the sound of red kites had now been replaced by a backdrop of constant gunfire.

-This one has exposed heartwood and looks much like the hollowing oak did until vandals pulled the rot out (apart from being older and thicker-trunked).
+This one has exposed heartwood and looks much like our local hollowing oak did until vandals stripped it out (apart from this tree being older and thicker-trunked).

 Ozymandias